-- 1.3.1 This recommended practice applies to those locations where combustible dusts are produced, processed, or handled and where combustible dust released into the atmosphere or accumulated on surfaces could be ignited by electrical equipment - 1.3.2 This recommended practice applies to chemical process areas, which as used in this document, could be defined as any of the following: - (1) A chemical process plant - (2) A part of a chemical process plant - (3) A part of a manufacturing facility where combustible dusts are produced or used in chemical reactions or are handled or used in operations such as mixing, coating, extrusion, conveying, drying, and/or grinding - 1.3.3 This recommended practice does not apply to agricultural grain-handling facilities except where grain dust is used in a chemical reaction or mixture. - 1.3.4 This recommended practice does not apply to situations that could involve catastrophic failure of, or catastrophic discharge from, silos, process vessels, pipelines, tanks, hoppers, or conveying or elevating systems. - 1.3.5 This recommended practice does not apply to the unique hazards associated with explosives, pyrotechnics, blasting agents, pyrophoric materials, or oxygen-enriched atmospheres that might be present. - 1.4 Relationship to NFPA Codes and Standards.
+- 1.3.1 This recommended practice applies to those locations where combustible dusts are produced, processed, or handled and where combustible dust released into the atmosphere or accumulated on surfaces could be ignited by electrical equipment - 1.3.2 This recommended practice applies to chemical process areas, which as used in this document, could be defined as any of the following: - (1) A chemical process plant - (2) A part of a chemical process plant - (3) A part of a manufacturing facility where combustible dusts are produced or used in chemical reactions or are handled or used in operations such as mixing, coating, extrusion, conveying, drying, and/or grinding - 1.3.3 This recommended practice does not apply to situations that could involve catastrophic failure of, or catastrophic discharge from, silos, process vessels, pipelines, tanks, hoppers, or conveying or elevating systems. - 1.3.4 This recommended practice does not apply to the unique hazards associated with explosives, pyrotechnics, blasting agents, pyrophoric materials, or oxygen-enriched atmospheres that might be present. - 1.4 Relationship to NFPA Codes and Standards.
 This recommended practice is not intended to supersede or conflict with NFPA 36, NFPA 61, NFPA 68, NFPA 69, NFPA 70, NFPA 484, NFPA 654, NFPA 655, and NFPA 664.